Kirkstall Forge railway station

 Kirkstall Forge railway station is a station serving the Kirkstall area of Leeds, West Yorkshire, England.
 It is on the Leeds to Bradford Line between Leeds and Shipley and was opened on 19 June 2016, near the site of an earlier station with the same name.
+It is between Leeds to the east and Apperley Bridge and Guiseley to the west and northwest respectively, sited 199 mi 25 chain miles from St Pancras (measured via Cudworth).